tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 ## IoT Device Onboarding

-In this scenario, an IoT device is connected to a Device Manager, which could be a cloud service provider or a network operator.
+In this scenario, an IoT device is connected to a remote device management entity, which could be a cloud service provider or a network operator.
 It is important to note that there is no pre-existing relationship between the two parties.

 The Device Manager's responsibility in this situation is to guarantee that the device is running the intended firmware version, has not been tampered with, and is not being emulated or cloned.